 In the end, the company paid $115 million in a class action settlement that was finalized in 2018.
 Additional costs for hiring expert consultants, notifying the public, and managing other response activities racked up millions more.

 What about fines and penalties?
 When it was determined that the hack was likely carried out by a nation-state attacker, state insurance commissioners decided not to levy fines against Anthem.
 Instead, the company set aside a few hundred million to improve cybersecurity and prevent a repeat incident.

 Considering the size of the breach, the total costs per consumer weren’t outrageously high.
-IBM’s 2019 report puts the average cost per compromised record at $150.
+Ponemon’s 2019 report puts the average cost per compromised record at $150.
 That would have been a $1.18 billion price tag for a breach this size.
 Even including all the costs outside the class action settlement, Anthem’s apparent outlay was far lower than this.
 In addition:

 - The stock remains well-respected as a good investment

 - The company still serves over 78 million consumers directly and through its affiliates